picaro/Kitchen-Clock-free/README.md

 ==================

 Current work: AlarmClock - will be used for recipes
     - Save alarms (for refresh) - Restore?
     - languges,
     - need only one thread
     - show names
-	- pick dialog onrotate
-	- pick dialog variants
+    - dialog numeric
     - api
+    - Edit bug in mins > 60
+    - Turn off alarm on rotate
+    - digital fonts
+    -  new view for tabs
     - tests